KacperFKorban/langextensions/description.md

 - The solution has to use at least 3 language extensions
 - The solution has to solve the problem (pass all tests).
 Yes, you can hardcode all the test if you find that to be the best solution :D
 - The solution can use any version of Scala 3 (stable or not)
+- No unused code.
+Some language constructs will most likely not be very useful and that's fine.
+They just need to be part of the solution.